bernis-bicom/prov.dtbicom.xyz/README.md

 1. Add a PBX server (host, port, transport, optional outbound proxy).
 2. Add a device with MAC + SIP auth credentials.
 3. The device config is generated dynamically at `/yealink/{mac}.cfg`.
+4. Optional: sync firmware from 3CX, choose a firmware URL per device, and trigger a one-shot update.

 If you want BLFs/keys managed by PBXware, set the PBX server "Upstream base URL" to the PBXware provisioning path (for example: